minprog/prog-project/10 Milestones/50 Final Version/10 Final Version.md

 Also note that these materials have their own respective licenses.
 You should at the very least note this fact (again, in the **README.md**).
 Make sure you also check the licenses to see if you should make a special statement about the source of the materials.

-## Create the final report (deadline: Friday 11 AM)

-Create a report (**REPORT.md**), based on your design document, containing important decisions that you've made, e.g. where you changed your mind during the past weeks.
-This is how you show the reviewer that you actually understand what you have done.

-- Start with a short description of your application (like in the **README**)

-- Clearly describe the technical design: how does your code map to the functionality?

-- Clearly describe challenges that your have met during development.
-Document all important changes that your have made with regard to your design document.

-- Try to defend these decisions by writing a small argument.
-Why was it good to do it different than you thought before?
-Are there trade-offs?

-- Make sure the document is complete and reflects the final state of the application.
-The document will be an important part of your grade.

 ### Submitting